What’s the difference between ‘will’ and ‘shall’?

 Secondly, the shortened form of shall not, namely shan’t, is rare in American English.
 Of the total number of 993 instances of shan’t on the OEC, only 130 (about 13%) are categorized as US English.

 Overall, you can rest assured that, especially when talking about the future, will and shall are equally acceptable, and very few people’s hackles will be raised should you inadvertently use will with a first person pronoun.
-In general, it appears that shall is becoming a neglected linguistic ‘Ugly Sister’ and is unlikely to experience a fairytale ending.
 As Pocket Fowler’s Modern English Usage states: there is not much doubt that will will win, and shall shall lose, in the end.

 The opinions and other information contained in OxfordWords blog posts and comments do not necessarily reflect the opinions or positions of Oxford University Press.